samridh3215/samridh3215.github.io/content/about.md

 I am always actively looking out for opportunities to learn and improve my skillset.
 Through out my academic journey, I have explored a lot of fields in computer science, for example, computer vision, web development, native android development, machine learning and AI, and even cybersecurity.

-After careful considerations and exloration, I have decided to embark my career in cybersecurity.

 ### Currently
 - Exploring penetration testing and red teaming.